tfreitasleal/QxWebDriver-NET/README.md

 WebDriver test automation support for qooxdoo desktop and mobile applications.

-Version 1.0.8 is available on [NuGet](https://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
+Version 1.0.8 is available on [NuGet](http://www.nuget.org/packages/Qooxdoo-WebDriver/) as __Qooxdoo-WebDriver__.
 This release is NET 4.5 only.

 The SimpleDemo sample uses Chrome, Edge, Firefox and Opera (Internet Explorer isn't planned).
 It includes test projects for NUnit and MSTest.
 It also includes an "How to run.txt" to make your life easier.

-QxWebDriver-NET is a port of [qxwebdriver-java](https://github.com/qooxdoo/qxwebdriver-java) to C#.
+QxWebDriver-NET is a port of [qxwebdriver-java](http://github.com/qooxdoo/qxwebdriver-java) to C#.

-THIS FILE WAS ADAPTED FROM qxwebdriver-java AND IS A WORK IN PROGRESS.
+This file was adapted from qxwebdriver-java.

+## Project Status

+QxWebDriver-NET is still experimental, just like qxwebdriver-java.
+The API is subject to change without notice, not all of qooxdoo's built-in widgets are supported and there is much still to be optimized.
+Don't let that stop you from playing with it, giving us feedback on the [issues tab](http://github.com/tfreitasleal/QxWebDriver-NET/issues) and sending pull requests.
+Thanks!

+## Project Goal

 The goal of this project is to provide an API that facilitates writing [WebDriver](http://seleniumhq.org/docs/03_webdriver.html)-based interaction tests for [qx.Desktop](http://manual.qooxdoo.org/current/pages/desktop.html) and [qx.Mobile](http://manual.qooxdoo.org/current/pages/mobile.html) applications by abstracting away the implementation details of qooxdoo widgets.
 Here's a quick example: